Foods for Healthy Skin

 I could go on, but suffice to say making stock from bones is one of the most effective, tastiest, cheapest and most satisfiying way to improve your diet.

+Vegetarians should definitely skip this bit too - sorry for any disgust caused!
 If you weren't keen on boiling up bones, you probably wont fancy liver either, However liver and other offal are the healthiest, leanest meats you can eat and it is another good source of hayluronic acid.
 Liver also contains:

 • The most concentrated source of Vitamin A you can get